No Masks! Yay!

 I got cotton candy flavor!

 We enjoyed the sunset and drinks at Laguna Bob's on the bayside.
+I am enjoying a Garrison Brother's whiskey, which is from San Antonio.

 The bayside was so peaceful!